Local mariadb server with nix-shell

 MYSQL_BASEDIR=${pkgs.mariadb}

-export MYSQL_UNIX_PORT=$MYSQL_HOME/mysql.sock
+export MYSQL_UNIX_PORT="$MYSQL_HOME/mysql.sock"

 alias mysql='mysql -u root'